classicist/rgreek/README.md

 These form a web-client to the Archimedes service, which is built on top of the Perseus Project parse and lemma data for Greek and Latin words.
 These methods take inflected words forms and return a hash of possible lemmas they might belong to and an array of possible parsings

+### Command Line Tool
+There is a very rudimentary command-line interface provided as a convenience.
+Mostly this is just for one off use and an easy extension point.
+It is not meant to be comprehensive.
+Feel free to adapt it to your needs.
+To run it do:

+    ./lib/ui/rgreek convert "kai/" # => καί
+    ./lib/ui/rgreek convert "καί"  # => kai/

 ### Other Things...
 The rest, well, is shall we say, stil under development for a still secret, but hopefully even more exciting project.
 In the mean time, enjoy the tools!